Incoming Med 1 Students – Fall 2022 Term

 What if I test positive for COVID?

 If we conduct a confirmatory test for COVID that is positive, we will arrange for you to get a PCR test by the Health Ministry.
 You will need to remain in self-quarantine until the results are back.
-If you are positive, we have special housing arranged for you to quarantine in and will assist with getting supplies etc. Once you are without symptoms and completed your quarantine-currently the Health Ministry requires a repeat neg PCR prior to returning to your apartment/campus.
+If you are positive, we have special housing arranged for you to quarantine in and will assist with getting supplies and necessary items.
+Once you are symptom-free and have completed your quarantine, the Health Ministry currently requires a repeat negative PCR test prior to returning to your apartment/campus.

 COVID-19 Specific Practices

 Contact tracing will be conducted for close contacts (any individual within 6 feet of an infected person for a total of 15 minutes or more) of laboratory-confirmed or probable COVID-19 patients.

 Remote communications for the purposes of case investigation and contact tracing should be prioritized; in-person communication may be considered only after remote options have been exhausted.

 Testing is recommended for all close contacts of confirmed or probable COVID-19 patients.
 Those contacts who test positive (symptomatic or asymptomatic) should be managed as a confirmed COVID-19 case.

 Asymptomatic contacts testing negative should self-quarantine for 14 days from their last exposure (i.e., close encounter with confirmed or probable COVID-19 case) Asymptomatic close contacts who are not tested should self-quarantine and be monitored for 14 days after their last exposure, with linkage to clinical care for those who develop symptoms